jncc/s2-ard-processor/workflow/app/workflows/README.md

 * **metadataConfigFile** - JSON file containing info such as place name and DEM title to be used to populate the metadata template, e.g. `metadata-config.json`.
 (See the example in the `process_s2_swath/templates` folder.)
 * **metadataTemplate** - TXT file with a template to be populated with values from the metadataConfigFile, buildConfigFile, and other run specific values.
 E.g. `s2_metadata_template.xml`.
 * **arcsiCmdTemplate** - TXT file with the templated ARCSI cmd, e.g. `arcsi_cmd_template.txt`.
-* **buildConfigFile** - JSON file containing build information such as GDAL and docker image versions which are referenced in the metadata.
+* **buildConfigFile** - JSON file containing build information such as the docker image version which is referenced in the metadata.
 (See `s2-ard-processor/workflow/config/app/worksflows/build-config.json` for an example.)
 For uncontainerised runs of the workflow you'll need to create this manually.
 * **oldFilenameDateThreshold** - Date in format YYYY-MM-DD.
 All products with an acquisition date on or after this date will use the new filename convention with the generation time included.
 * **maxCogProcesses** - Specify the number of parallel processes to be used to process the outputs to COGs.
 * **removeInputFiles** (optional) - Cleans up the files in the `/input` folder on successful completion.